 Part of creating a study plan is including studying the content outline of the exam.
 Understanding what’s on the actual exam can help you to understand more of the details and what you really need to prepare for.
 Learning the format of the PHR certification before taking the exam can give you a bit of an advantage.

-• The PHR certification exam consists of 175 questions.
+• The PHR exam consists of 175 questions.
 Out of the 175 questions, 25 of those questions are pre-test questions that do not count towards your final score.

 3. PHR Study Guide

 When you’re preparing for an exam, it’s important to find a study guide that can help you dig deeper into the content of the exam.
 Study guides are also useful when it comes to needing to brush up on different areas of the exam.
 This can help you when you need to brush up on Business Management topics!

 4. The PHR is a Practice-Based Exam